jg210/aws-experiments/README.md

 terraform deploy
 ```

 An S3 bucket is used to store the terraform state.
-If this bucket doesn't exist yet, temporarily comment out the "backend" configuration in main.tf while deploying and it will be created for you.
+If this bucket doesn't exist yet, temporarily comment out the "backend" configuration in [main.tf](main.tf) while deploying, and it will be created for you.